In this guide you’ll learn how to make money selling t-shirts online with no inventory, no experience, with or without your own website.

 How to Sell Shirts Online Without Inventory

-Let’s start from the ground up and look at all the moving parts involved with selling products online without inventory.
+Let’s start from the ground up and look at all the moving parts involved with selling shirts online without inventory.
 After that we’ll break down how to do it.

 Start with a creative design you want to turn into a product, like your logo, photo, catch phrase, slogan, or character.

-Once you’ve got your first design you’ll need a “fulfillment partner” like Printful or Teepublic to produce and ship your personalised t-shirts and merch.
+Once you’ve got your first design you’ll need a “fulfillment partner” like Printful or Teepublic to produce, ship, sell shirts online (and other merch) –they do all the work

 And finally, you’ll also need an online storefront where customers can find your products and order them.
 This can be on your own website with Printful like we did or an aggregate storefront like Amazon, or Teepublic, etc.